enspiral/handbook/agreements/financial.md

 A collaborative funding process must have a facilitator who takes responsibility for the process.
 Specifically the facilitator is responsible for:

 * Ensuring the rules for the process are clearly documented and approved by the board
-* Budgeting for the process, including themselves running the process.
+* Budgeting for the process, including themselves running the process
 * Facilitating the process
 * Reporting the outcomes to the network
 * Holding entities that receive funding accountable